dhidas/OSCARS/README.md

-# OSCARS

-## Open Source Code for Advanced Radiation Simulation
+# OSCARS - Open Source Code for Advanced Radiation Simulation

 ## Installation

-## Before you begin
+The best way to install OSCARS is using a conda environment, so first

 * [Install conda](http://conda.pydata.org/miniconda.html)

 ## Getting Started

-### One-time installation of tutorial software and scripts

-On Windows, open "Anaconda Prompt".
-(You can search for it from the Start Menu.)
-On Mac or Linux, open any terminal.

 ```
-# Update conda (not necessary if you *just* installed it)
-conda update -n root conda

 # Install git in your root conda environment (if you don't already have it).
 conda install -n root git